-Artifacts at the End of a DecadeSpring 2021
+Artifacts at the End of a DecadeFebruary – April 2021

+This exhibition prompts the audience to examine the meaning of these works, now that we have seen how history has unfolded through a 40-year span, from the 1970s to today.
+Artifacts provides space to consider the past from the vantage point of a collaborative work of cultural reflection.
 What about their time did these artists most want to communicate to future audiences?
-How did they envision imagine us?
-On the eve of our own new decade, this prescient and multifaceted artists’ book models employs a hands-on, approach to understand a socio-political moment, asking, “Have we been here before?
-How did we survive then?
-How can we survive now?”
+How did they envision us?
+On the eve of our own new decade, this prescient and multifaceted artists’ book models a hands-on approach in using a subjective perspective to understand the socio-political moment, asking, “Have we been here before?
+How did we survive then, and how can we survive now?”

-The UMCA gratefully acknowledge the Eva Fierst Student Curatorial Exhibition Fund for support of this annual project.
+The UMCA is grateful to the Eva Fierst Student Curatorial Exhibition Fund for support of this annual museum project.

 We appreciate the generous support of the Massachusetts Cultural Council and the UMass Arts Council.